hcoyle91/Engineering_4_Notebook/README.md

 ```

 #### Wiring:

 <img src="https://user-images.githubusercontent.com/56696954/151988431-ce350711-6d66-4466-a198-2c4ced0a9e10.jpeg" width="350" height="400" />

 ### Reflection

 This assignment was easy as it was very similar to the previous camera assignment.
 I wanted my code to take pictures while the button was pressed.
 The tricky part was trying to save each picture under a different name (.jpg) with corresponding numbers.
+To solve this, I initialized an integer and named a photo using that integer in each loop.
+The variable 'frame' then icreased by one after every loop.
 I wired the button to pin 17 to take pictures with.